 Why is sleep health important?

 Sleep is a basic requirement for human development, health and well-being, just like nutrition and physical activity.
 After all, on average, we spend a third of our life sleeping!
-Research shows that not getting enough sleep is linked with many chronic diseases and conditions like type 2 diabetes, heart disease, high blood pressure, kidney disease, obesity, stroke, dementia, cancer and depression.
+Research shows that not getting enough sleep is linked with many chronic diseases and conditions like type 2 diabetes, heart disease, kidney disease, high blood pressure, stroke, obesity and depression.
 It can lead to motor vehicle crashes and mistakes at work, which cause injury and disability.
 Sleep is vital for quality of life, affecting our physical health, mental health and safety.

 Tips for Better Sleep:

 - Build a sleep routine by learning to wake up and go to sleep at a consistent time even on the weekends.

 - Set a bedtime and bedtime routine for children.